-3. Click OK to confirm.

-4. Return to the pod view page and repeat the previous steps for the remaining virtual machines.
+- 3. On the Remote PC Updated window, click OK to confirm. - 4.
+Return to the pod view page and repeat the previous steps for the remaining virtual machines.

-4.3.6 Bring the Master Pod online
+4.3.6 Bring the Master Pod Online

-1. In the pod view, click the drop arrow under State and select Online.
+In the pod view, click the drop-arrow under State and select Bring Pod Online.

-4.4 Make changes to the Master Pod
+4.4 Testing the Master Pod (optional)